HL7/fhir-medication-rems-ig/input/pagecontent/technical-background.md

 ### FHIR Operations

 Several of the interactions that this guide defines make use of FHIR Operations.
-FHIR Operations extend the capability of a FHIR server beyond the simple [RESTful API](https://www.hl7.org/fhir/http.html) operations of Create, Read, Update, Delete actions on single FHIR Resources.
-They allow the user to complete more complex actions with more complicated inputs and outputs and perform an action upon the server.
+FHIR Operations extend the capability of a FHIR server beyond the simple [RESTful API](https://www.hl7.org/fhir/http.html) operations of Create, Read, Update, Delete acting on single FHIR Resources.
+Operations allow the user to complete actions with more complex logic and with more complicated inputs and outputs.

 Implementers are to refer to the [Extended Operations](https://www.hl7.org/fhir/operations.html) section of the FHIR documentation.
 This outlines the capabilities and how they are defined.